Machine-learning-and-complex-systems/NNCME/README.md

 (5) hyperparameters of the neural network.

-In creating the `.py` file, typically you only need to input the above (1) (2) (3) (4) in the function 'rates'.
-Then, you only need to use run MasterEq.py (see below) to train the VAN, and to generate the time evolution of the joint probability distribution and the marginal statistics.
+To create a new `.py` file for your model, typically you only need to input the above (1) (2) (3) (4) in the function 'rates'.
+Then, please run MasterEq.py (see below) to train the VAN, and to generate the time evolution of the joint probability distribution and the marginal statistics.

 Note: